 “Laser ablation consists of inserting a fetoscope through a small incision in the mother’s uterus and a laser is used stop the blood flow between the two,” Iqbal said.

 Hammontree suffered another setback.
-The day after the amnio reduction, she thought she was in early labor.
-Her husband rushed Hammontree back to Overland Park Regional Medical Center, where the Maternal-Fetal Health Center team discovered a large cyst on her ovaries had ruptured likely due to the difference in pressures from the amino reduction.
+The day after the amnioreduction, she thought she was in early labor.
+Her husband rushed Hammontree back to Overland Park Regional Medical Center, where the Maternal-Fetal Health Center team discovered a large cyst on her ovaries had ruptured likely due to the difference in pressures from the amnio reduction.
 She was monitored for several days on the hospital’s Antepartum Unit.

-“The good news was that the aminoreduction was a success,” Hammontree said.
+“The good news was that the amnioreduction was a success,” Hammontree said.
 “My fluid levels were normalizing and that both babies were developing well.”